metasoarous/semantic-csv/README.md

 ## Contributing

-Feel free to submit a pull request (rebased off of origin/master locally first, please).
+Feel free to submit a pull request.
 If you're looking for things to help with, please take a look at the [GH issues](https://github.com/metasoarous/semantic-csv/issues) page.
 Contributing to the issues with comments, feedback, or requests is also greatly appreciated.